cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 Note that `tf.tidy()` makes TensorFlow.js clean up our mess after we're done.

-We could simply store all examples in one big **training set**, but in Machine Learning it is important to make sure that your model is not just learning the data by heart.
+We could simply store all examples in one big **training set**, but in machine learning it is important to make sure that your model is not just learning the data by heart.
 That's why we should save some examples in a separate **validation set**.
-Then we can check how the model fairs on unseen data and make sure it's not overfitting to the training set.
+Then we can check how the model fares on unseen data and make sure it's not overfitting to the training set.
 For this, I split off 20% to go into the validation set.

 Here's the code to add new data points: